 Use of the test articles will be randomized using a lens fitting schedule supplied by the study biostatistician.
-The clinical site will follow the lens fitting schedule provided and will complete enrollment according to the randomization list and will not pre-select or pre-assign subjects.
+The randomization scheme will be generated by the unmasked biostatistician using the PROC PLAN procedure from Statistical Analysis System (SAS) Software Version 9.4 or higher (SAS Institute, Cary, NC).7 The clinical site will follow the lens fitting schedule provided and will complete enrollment according to the randomization list and will not pre-select or pre-assign subjects.